-The Scriptural assumption that Satan willfully decided not to remain holy and subjected to God does not imply that God was responsible for Satan’s fall, just as God was definitely not responsible for mankind’s fall in the Garden in Eden.
+The Scriptural assumption that Satan wilfully decided not to remain holy and subjected to God does not imply that God was responsible for Satan’s fall, just as God was definitely not responsible for mankind’s fall in the Garden in Eden.

 Ezekiel wrote in chapter 28 that this “beautiful cherub” was “created perfectly”, but “he [himself] corrupted his wisdom” through his own iniquity.
-This proves that God created Satan as an ingenious, imaginative being, and quite capable of corrupting the great wisdom that God had entrusted to him.
+This proves that God created Satan as an ingenious, imaginative being; very capable of corrupting the great wisdom that God had entrusted to him.
 James also wrote in 1:13-17: “Let no one say when he is tempted, I am tempted of God, for God is incapable of being tempted by what is evil and He Himself tempts no one, but everyone is tempted when he is drawn away of his own lust… Every good and perfect gift is from above…”

 Satan’s sin, which humanity inherited from him at the fall in Eden, is actually a state, position or place he chose for himself.

 The sin that Satan intentionally thought up and executed against God does not, as such, consist of particular sinful acts like stealing or lying, although sin was born from the seed of the devil’s discontent, pride and rebellion.
 The Greek word hamartia, used to describe sin, means ‘from sin’ or ‘from the being of sin,’ and hamartanö means ‘to miss the mark and not to share in the prize’: Jn.
 8:44; Rom.
 3:23.
 The word ‘sin’ actually means a state, position, or place of sin; from which particular sins like idolatry, disobedience, etc. flow.
-Acts of sin, which all transgress God’s MORAL LAW, (such as lies, slander, hatred, murder, deception, fornication, adultery, etc.,) are mere symptoms of the terminal spiritual illness called hamartia and hamartanö – the state or position without God.
+Acts of sin, which all transgress God’s Moral Law, (such as lies, slander, hatred, murder, deception, fornication, adultery...) are mere symptoms of the terminal spiritual illness called hamartia and hamartanö – the state or position without God.